tebben/geocodeur/README.md

 To improve search precision, multiple aliases can be generated for each Overture Maps feature.
 These aliases anticipate user input that may combine multiple locations to refine search results.
 For example, in the Netherlands, many streets are named "Kerkstraat."
 If a user searches for "Kerkstraat Amsterdam," the geocoder should prioritize "Kerkstraat" in Amsterdam as the top result.
 To achieve this, aliases like "Kerkstraat" and "Kerkstraat {intersecting division.locality}" are added.
 These aliases vary based on the class and subclass of the feature.

 Postgres Full Text Search (FTS) is used to index the aliases and can handle most of the queries efficiently.
 For instance if a user types "Kerkstr Amsterd," the geocoder can still locate "Kerkstraat" in Amsterdam.
-When FTS is not able to find a match, trigram matching takes over to find similar results, this approach is more tolerant of typos.
+When FTS is not able to find a match for example in case of a typo, trigram matching takes over to find similar results.

 Additionally, related segments for road, water and infra are merged into a single entry, enabling retrieval of the full feature rather than fragmented segments in the Overture Maps data.
 This approach reduces the likelihood of excessive high-matching results for the same road or water.